Heidi (1965 film): Plot summary

-The eight-year-old child, Heidi (Eva Maria Singhammer), lives with her grandfather, Alp-Oehi (Gustav Knuth), in a cottage in the Swiss Alps and enjoys spending time in the mountains with Peter, her friend the goatherd (Jan Koester), who believes that one has to choose between either living in the Alps and herding goats or learning to read.
+Eight-year-old Heidi (Eva Maria Singhammer) lives with her grandfather, Alp-Oehi (Gustav Knuth), in a cottage in the Swiss Alps.
+She enjoys spending time in the mountains with her goatherd friend Peter (Jan Koester), who believes that one has to choose between either living in the Alps and herding goats or learning to read.

 The village parson (Rudolph Prack) calls in on Alp-Oehi.
 He asks him to come to the village along with Heidi to attend the installation of the new church bell.
-A festival is held around the installation of the bell.
+A festival is to be held around the installation of the bell.
 Traditionally, the children help hoist up the new bell, and Heidi should be part of the event.
 In addition, she could make friends with the children of the village, because soon she would start going to school in the village, anyway.
 The child should have already been enrolled in school by law.
 Alp-Oehi protests: Heidi cannot go to school every day in the winter while facing snow storms and the cold.
-The parson agrees and suggests that Alp-Oehi could return and live in the village.
-However, Alp-Oehi is not thrilled because he is at odds with the villagers.
-In the past, they accused him of being responsible for a fire which damaged many houses and the church tower.
-But, actually, Alp-Oehi was innocent and even lost his only son, Heidi's father, while the latter was fighting the fire.
-Shortly thereafter, Heidi's mother died from grief over the loss.
-Aunt Dete (Lotte Ledl), the sister of Heidi's mother, took initially care of the child.
-However, she entrusted her to the old man when she got a job in Frankfurt in Germany.
+The parson agrees and suggests that Alp-Oehi could return and live in the village, but Alp-Oehi is not thrilled because he is at odds with the villagers.
+In the past, they accused him of being responsible for a fire which damaged many houses and the church tower, but actually, Alp-Oehi was innocent and even lost his only son, Heidi's father, who perished fighting the fire.
+Shortly thereafter, Heidi's mother died from grief over their loss.
+Aunt Dete (Lotte Ledl), the sister of Heidi's mother, initially took care of the child, but she entrusted her to the old man when she got a job in Frankfurt in Germany.